Hoshaya Rabbah

-R. Hoshaya Rabbah (Hoshaya the Great) was a first-generation Amora of the land of Israel, active in Caesarea during the late second and early third centuries.
-He was a student of R. Yannai and became one of the most prominent figures in the Caesarean academy, known for his mastery of halakha and his interpretive creativity.
-Hoshaya was renowned for his careful study of the written Torah and for developing hermeneutical methods to link rabbinic traditions to scriptural bases.
-He engaged in vigorous debate with his contemporaries and left a substantial legacy of halakhic and homiletic teachings that appear throughout the Talmud Yerushalmi.
-His work helped establish the intellectual character of the Palestinian academies during a formative period.
+R. Hoshaya Rabbah (Hoshaya the Great) worked on a deep question: how do the rabbis' oral traditions actually connect back to the words of the written Torah?
+He built careful methods for showing those links, and his teachings fill the Jerusalem Talmud (Talmud Yerushalmi).
+A first-generation Amora — one of the rabbis of the Talmudic era — of the land of Israel, he was active in Caesarea during the late second and early third centuries.
+A student of Bar Kappara and R. Hiyya, he became one of the most prominent figures in the Caesarean academy, known for his mastery of Jewish law and his interpretive creativity.
+He debated vigorously with his contemporaries and left a substantial legacy of legal and sermon-based teachings, helping shape the intellectual character of the Palestinian academies during a formative period.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →